New Year Bumper Sale @ Rs. 1 X

 What is the effect of Nufex on the Liver?

-Nufex is not harmful for the liver.
+Nufex is completely safe for the liver.

 What is the effect of Nufex on the Heart?